 In The Alchemy of Paradise, a curator-narrator confronts grief, loss, and mortality by arranging the fragments of her life—objects, memories, impressions—into a fragile order.

-Set in unnamed England, with Venice shimmering at its core, the book follows her attempt to preserve what might otherwise vanish, shaping a collection that makes survival possible.
+Set in contemporary England, with Venice shimmering at its core, the book follows her attempt to preserve what might otherwise vanish, shaping a collection that makes survival possible.
 When order fails to yield meaning, she turns to the alchemical, where matter shifts into metaphor and loss becomes transformation.

 Susannah M. Smith is the author of The Fairy Tale Museum (Invisible Publishing) and How the Blessed Live (Coach House Books).
 Her short fiction, poetry, and visual art have appeared in various publications.
 She lives in Vancouver.